Mexican motor city 'getting desperate' as GM's U.S. strike takes heavy toll

 “Maybe we’d go on strike if they tried to take the plant away,” said the GM worker, speaking on condition of anonymity because he worried he could be fired for talking to the media.

-The Silao shutdown has sparked temporary layoffs at another GM site in Mexico and some major suppliers locally, including American Axle & Manufacturing, employees said.
+The Silao shutdown has sparked temporary layoffs at another GM site in Mexico and some major suppliers locally, including American Axle & Manufacturing (AXL.N), employees said.

 In Washington, the GM strike has complicated Trump’s push to get Congress to ratify the United States-Mexico-Canada Agreement (USMCA), the trade deal he brokered to replace NAFTA.